ParallelWindfarms/cylinder/lit/cylinder.md

 ## Vector

-- [ ] get rid of `PyFoam` in the vector definition, except for parsing config files

 The abstract `Vector`, defined below, represents any single state in the simulation.
 It consists of a `RunDirectory` and a time-frame.

 ``` {.python file=pintFoam/vector.py}